nuuuwan/lk_parliament_docs/tests/data/en.md

 20. **Annual budget document and its accompanying documents** -
     1. The annual budget document shall consist of –
-        - ( a ) the estimates of revenue and expenditure (in this Act referred to as the “annual budget estimates”) in the forms as may be prescribed; and
+        a. the estimates of revenue and expenditure (in this Act referred to as the “annual budget estimates”) in the forms as may be prescribed; and

-        - ( b ) the Appropriation Bill that includes inter-alia, the estimates of expenditure, and borrowing ceilings.
+        b. the Appropriation Bill that includes inter-alia, the estimates of expenditure, and borrowing ceilings.

     2. The annual budget document shall be accompanied by –
-        - ( a ) budget speech summarizing the contents of the annual budget and the overall thrust of the Government’s fiscal policy;
+        a. budget speech summarizing the contents of the annual budget and the overall thrust of the Government’s fiscal policy;

-        - ( b ) a public-friendly version of the annual budget
+        b. a public-friendly version of the annual budget
             - containing easy-to-understand summary of the main features of the annual budget;

-        - ( c ) the fiscal strategy statement and the budget, economic and fiscal position report;
+        c. the fiscal strategy statement and the budget, economic and fiscal position report;

-        - ( d ) medium-term debt management strategy and annual borrowing plan;
+        d. medium-term debt management strategy and annual borrowing plan;

-        - ( e ) the list of ongoing and newly approved public investment projects, including public-private partnership projects in accordance with subsection (1) of section 45;
+        e. the list of ongoing and newly approved public investment projects, including public-private partnership projects in accordance with subsection (1) of section 45;

-        - ( f ) the list of outstanding loans and outstanding guarantees provided by the Government and other contingent liabilities of the Government including those related to public-private partnership projects;
+        f. the list of outstanding loans and outstanding guarantees provided by the Government and other contingent liabilities of the Government including those related to public-private partnership projects;

-        - ( g ) a summary of public service employment across budgetary entities;
+        g. a summary of public service employment across budgetary entities;

-        - ( h ) a statement of tax expenditures including the total cost of existing tax expenditures and the disclosure of new tax expenditures; and
+        h. a statement of tax expenditures including the total cost of existing tax expenditures and the disclosure of new tax expenditures; and

-        - ( i ) any other documents or information as required under this Act or any other written law or as may deemed appropriate by the Minister of Finance.
+        i. any other documents or information as required under this Act or any other written law or as may deemed appropriate by the Minister of Finance.

 21. **Annual budget process** -
     1. Notwithstanding anything to the contrary in any other written law, every budgetary entity shall prepare and submit their budget estimates in line with the budget call circular, not later than thirty first day of July of the financial year preceding the year for which the annual budget is prepared.

     2. The budget call circular shall -
-        - ( a ) include expenditure ceilings which are binding for the financial year, consistent with the primary expenditure ceiling specified in the medium-term fiscal framework as required under section 12;
+        a. include expenditure ceilings which are binding for the financial year, consistent with the primary expenditure ceiling specified in the medium-term fiscal framework as required under section 12;

-        - ( b ) include detailed policy guidance and list the main actions to be complied with and information to be provided by public entities within the annual budget process and set out the timeframe for such actions in line with this section;
+        b. include detailed policy guidance and list the main actions to be complied with and information to be provided by public entities within the annual budget process and set out the timeframe for such actions in line with this section;

-        - ( c ) include the public investment programme approved by the Minister of Finance; and
+        c. include the public investment programme approved by the Minister of Finance; and

-        - ( d ) include other instructions and information as may be deemed necessary by the Secretary to the Treasury.
+        d. include other instructions and information as may be deemed necessary by the Secretary to the Treasury.

     3. The Minister of Finance shall obtain the approval of the Cabinet of Ministers for the annual budget document prior to submitting it to the Parliament.